connectrpc/examples-es/README.md

-# Connect Web Integration
+# Connect-ES Integration

-Connect Web Integration is a repository of example projects using Connect-Web with various JS frameworks and tooling.
+Connect-ES Integration is a repository of example projects using Connect with various TypeScript web frameworks and tooling.
-It provides numerous examples for integrating Connect-Web into a project.
+It provides numerous examples for integrating Connect into a project.

-All projects test Connect-Web against the Eliza demo running at https://demo.connect.build.
-Each project illustrates an example of unary and server-streaming with the exception of React Native (see [Connect-Web docs](https://connect.build/docs/web/supported-browsers-and-frameworks) for an explanation why).
+All projects test Connect against the Eliza demo running at https://demo.connect.build.
+Each project illustrates an example of unary and server-streaming with the exception of React Native (see [Connect-ES docs](https://connect.build/docs/web/supported-browsers-and-frameworks) for an explanation why).

-## Pre-requisites

-Before running any example project, make sure you have [Buf](https://docs.buf.build/installation) installed.

 ## Projects